UummProject/uumm-prototype/README.md

 A symbol for representing is likely to be needed as well.
 [Greek alphabet](https://en.wikipedia.org/wiki/Greek_alphabet) is a good source of inspiration.
-Would be nice that on top of being a good looking character, had some background meaning
+Would be nice that on top of being a good looking character and had some meaning.

 ## Spam me!